 I hopped out of the rumbling auto rickshaw and stepped onto the quiet New Delhi street.
 Much of the city was still in a deep slumber in the leafy district, not far from the Lodi Gardens.
 It was my first full morning in India.
 I felt a strange blend of timidness and Indiana Jones-like curiosity brewing asContinue reading “Strolling New Delhi’s Lodi Gardens: Sun Salutations, Water Lilies, & Tombs”

 Even though my maiden voyage to India was nearly four years ago, I vividly remember that first afternoon exploring Jaipur, the so-called Pink City.
 With my new camera in hand, I delighted in capturing images of vibrantly-painted elephants, bus passengers, and motorcyclists as the auto rickshaw I was riding in passed them.
 Naively, I initiallyContinue reading “Photo du Jour: A Ride Through the Pink City – Jaipur, India”

-You’ve undoubtedly seen the image of the Taj Mahal numerous times, but still, nothing can compare you for your first real-life glimpse.
-With pure excitement that morning in Agra, I woke up with the roosters, determined to arrive before thousands of additional visitors joined me.
-It was my first time in India.
-After I passed throughContinue reading “The Taj Mahal in Black & White & Corn?”
+You’ve undoubtedly seen images of the Taj Mahal many, many times.
+Still, nothing can quite compare you for your first real-life glimpse of this marvelous mausoleum.
+With pure excitement that morning, I woke up with the roosters, determined to arrive before thousands of additional visitors joined me.
+It was my first visit to India.
+After IContinue reading “The Taj Mahal in Black & White — and Corn?”